QingyangKong/knowledge-dump/git/Git Basics.md

 nothing to commit (create/copy files and use "git add" to track)
 ```
+This command is to check that status of the git repository.
 Because there is nothing in working directory, it shows "nothing to commit" for now.

 #### 2.3 Add a file into tracked
 `vim firstFile.txt`
 `git status`
-Create a text file in working directory, and check current status.
-Result:
 ```
 On branch master